emailayuen/data-test-sde-alan-B/README.md

   ```

-  2. Once key file is obtained, paste the key file into the `key` folder directly under the main project folder.
+3. Once key file is obtained, paste the key file into the `key` folder directly under the main project folder.
+This is required to authenticate with Google Bigquery instance.

   ```
   Example: